To kick off this blog post, I’m going to ask you to participate in an imagination exercise.

 So where do you begin?

 Keep an eye on which keywords your SEM affiliates, partners, or approved resellers are bidding on.
 Have discussions on keyword alignment ahead of time to ensure you’re not unnecessarily inflating CPCs.
 Track impression share weekly to identify any major fluctuations.
+You may also want to follow these tips for a marketing competitive analysis across search and social.

 PPC auctions aren’t always clear-cut.
 If you’re partners or affiliates are pointing to the same domain as you, then Google and Bing won’t be able to differentiate you both in Auction Insights and will lump you both under the same domain (listed as “You”).